ASSISTANCE FOR APPLE USERS

 8b.
 If you purchased and installed Charismathics Smart Security Interface (CSSI) and are having problems, contact Charismathics for support

 9. If you have recently updated to 10.9.x (Mavericks) from another version [and you were successfully using your CAC previously], you'll need to uninstall your CAC enabling program[s], restart computer, then install a new version of your CAC enabler.
-Look at the CAC enablers page to find out which enablers are compatible with 10.9.x.
+Look at the CAC enablers page to see which CAC enablers are compatible with 10.9.x.

 10.2.
 Close all open browsers, reopen one of them and try accessing the site again.